nomadbsd/handbook/handbook.md

 <a name="dmconfig"></a>
 ## Display manager settings: Auto login, default user, and theme
-The display manager, [SLiM](https://freshports.org/x11/slim), used by NomadBSD is configured to automatically log in the default user *nomad*.
-The program *nomadbsd-dmconfig* ([Openbox menu](#overview) → *Settings* → *Display manager settings*) allows you to change/disable the default user, and to enable/disable auto login.
+The display manager, [SDDM](https://freshports.org/x11/sddm), used by NomadBSD is configured to automatically log in the default user *nomad*.
+The program *nomadbsd-dmconfig* ([Openbox menu](#overview) → *Settings* → *Display manager settings*) allows you to change/disable the default user, select the default session, and to enable/disable auto login.
 Furthermore, it lets you change the theme.
-If you want to add a new theme, copy the theme's directory to */usr/local/share/slim/themes/*.
-To see a preview in *nomadbsd-dmconfig* copy a screenshot of the login screen to */usr/local/share/slim/themes/your-theme-name/preview.png*.
+If you want to add a new theme, copy the theme's directory to */usr/local/share/sddm/themes/*.
+To see a preview in *nomadbsd-dmconfig* copy a screenshot of the login screen to */usr/local/share/sddm/themes/your-theme-name/your-theme-name.jpg*.

 ![](images/nomadbsd-dmconfig-screenshot.png)
 <a name="adduser"></a>